Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Introduction

-We give global descriptions by proving that the categories stemming from the plus construction are equivalent to a category obtained by decorating certain types of graphs generalizing string diagrams of 2--categories with decorations in \S\ref{par:standard}.
-The exact results are summarize in \S\ref{par:main}.
-There is also an algebraic/logic version using valid formulas.
+In \S\ref{par:global}, we work out the details of the global representation using the notion of crossed categories, cf.\ Definition \ref{df:crossed}.
+This paragraph contains combinatorics relating to formulas, brick wall diagrams and several types of graphs ---among them generalizing string diagrams of 2--categories with decorations--- which may be of independent interest.
 This is done in a step--by--step approach providing intermediate results of independent interest, e.g.\ for defining ``planar'' or non--Sigma versions of the construction.
 This gives a relation to decomposable little 2--cubes as they appear in \cite{Dunn,Brinkmeier,BFSV}.
-It also explains the exact role of {\em leveled} structures.
+The role of units is that of {\em levelling}.
+The results are Theorem~\ref{thm:cplus-equals-FC} which characterizes the plus construction for a category as a certain Feynman category and Theorem~\ref{thm:mncp-equals-FC} which characterizes the monoidal plus construction under the additional assumption of factorizable pointing (see Definition \ref{df:factpointing}).

-The plus construction has a particularly nice global description for unique factorization categories, which we introduce in \S\ref{par:defs}.
-These generalize Feynman categories.
-Cospans are the fundamental example of a hereditary UFC and serve as their indexing category ---just like the category of finite sets is the fundamental indexing category for Feynman categories, see \S\ref{par:examples}.
-Roughly, Feynman categories are free on basic objects and the morphisms are generated by basic ``many--to--one'' morphisms.
-Cospans have also very recently been considered in \cite{Hackney} in a related situation.
+In \S\ref{par:global}, we work out the details of the global representation using the notion of crossed categories, cf.\ Definition \ref{df:crossed}.
+This paragraph contains combinatorics relating to formulas, brick wall diagrams and several types of graphs which may be of independent interest.
+The combinatorial descriptions of the plus constructions in Theorems \ref{thm:remonplusbox}.
+The main results are Theorem~\ref{thm:cplus-equals-FC} which characterizes the plus construction for a category as a certain type of FC, Theorem~\ref{thm:mncp-equals-FC} which characterizes the monoidal plus construction under the additional assumption of factorizable pointing (see Definition \ref{df:factpointing}), and Theorem \ref{thm:remonplusbox} which gives the combinatorial description of the reduced plus construction.

-A UFC, is a generalization in which the objects are still freely generated as well as the morphisms by basic morphisms, however, the hereditary condition is relaxed to allow for basic ``many--to--many'' maps which play the role of prime factors in a unique factorization.
-This generalization is not automatically compatible with the composition, but is guaranteed by an extra hereditary condition.
-Generalizing to ``many--to--many'', one looses the forget/free adjunction, but one still can recover many interesting features among them the plethysm description.
+Specializing to UFCs in \S\ref{par:ufcstructure}, this leads to one of the main results, Theorem \ref{thm:ufcp-equals-fc}, which characterizes \pher{} UFCs as those monoidal categories whose standard plus construction is equivalent to an FC, and, vice--versa, gives conditions on an FC to be in the image of this plus construction.